uwplse/oeuf/README.md

-# Oeuf
+# Œuf
 Gallina frontend for CompCert

 ## Layout

-The Oeuf compiler is in `src/`.
+The Œuf compiler is in `src/`.
 For each IR "Foo" listed in the report, the semantics are defined in `Foo.v`, and the compiler to Foo from the previous IR is in either `FooComp.v` (for IRs up to Flattened) or `Bartofoo.v` (for the rest).

+There is a Coq plugin in `plugin/src/oeuf_plugin.ml4` exposed to Coq via `plugin/theories/OeufPlugin.v`.
+The plugin adds a vernacular command `Eval <reduce-cmd> Then Write To File <filename> <gallina-expr-of-type-string>` which evaluates a Gallina expression to a Coq string, converts it to an OCaml string, and writes to the given file.
+This plugin is **installed** during normal compilation of Œuf.

 See `oeuf-fib.s` for an example of the compiler's output.
 This is compiled from the definition of `fib` in `src/SourceLang.v`.
 To run it, first compile with `gcc -m32 oeuf-fib.s shim.c`.

+There is a test suite in `test/`.
+Each test has a corresponding shim template in `shim_templates/`.
+The test suite is executed by the script `test.sh`.
+This script is called at the end of the normal compilation process.

 ## Build Instructions